 Any resident who believes they may have been exposed to COVID or is showing symptoms recognized by the CDC as being possible markers of COVID-19, should contact their physician for testing.
 Please also notify Emily Hill, Director of Health Services, immediately at 814-860-7028 so that we may assist you if needed, but also to begin contact tracing on campus.

-Personal Care or Skilled Nursing: Residents are monitored daily for any signs identified as potentially symptomatic of COVID-19 per CDC guidelines.
+Personal Care and Skilled Nursing: Residents are monitored daily for any signs identified as potentially symptomatic of COVID-19 per CDC guidelines.
 Additional measures are implemented in line with Asbury’s system-wide infection-control algorithm, including quarantine in a specially designed area of the building.

 Please visit our Vaccine Updates page for details.

 COVID-19 vaccine rollout has begun and we are administering the vaccine here at Asbury Springhill in line with the priority groups laid out by the CDC and the availability in our area.
 We are happy to report that the first group of residents and associates in ForestView Health Care Center have had the opportunity to receive both doses of the COVID-19 vaccine.
 Springhill has partnered with CVS to administer the vaccine.

 We know that many are eager and ready to get the vaccine!
 Our community leadership team, in conjunction with the Asbury Communities Clinical and Operations Team, is in regular contact with area health authorities on the next steps and opportunities to receive it.
 We must remember, however, that the state of Pennsylvania determines the expansion of the vaccine rollout based on the priority groups and availability.
 We are committed to facilitating vaccinations for all residents and associates.